payamparvizi/adaptive_optics_gym/README.md

 In this work, Proximal Policy Optimization (PPO), Soft Actor-Critic (SAC), and Deep Deterministic Policy Gradient (DDPG) algorithms can be used in any Gym environment, along with Shack-Hartmann for Adaptive Optics environment (‘AO-v0’).

-A portion of the code's foundation was derived from Yang Yu's [Github repository](https://github.com/ericyangyu/PPO-for-Beginners)
+It is worth to note that a portion of the code's foundation was derived from Yang Yu's [Github repository](https://github.com/ericyangyu/PPO-for-Beginners)

 ### Proximal Policy Optimization (PPO)
 The default configuration for executing the program entails employing the Proximal Policy Optimization (PPO) algorithm in the Adaptive Optics environment.